EXETER INCIDENT SOLVED?

 Their hypothesis contains . . . :

-1) M & N's version of the Incident: (jc: which unfortunately, has mixed secondary with original sources. allowing some inaccuracies to creep in.)
+1) M&N's version of the Incident: (jc: which unfortunately, has mixed secondary with original sources, thus allowing some inaccuracies to creep in.)

-One Example: Although they say he did, the patrolman never actually saw an object with the woman he encountered prior to going out with Muscarello.)
-As is well-known to serious researchers, the most accurate accounts of the incident(s) exist in the case's prime-sources; The original 1965 Exeter police log, John Fuller's book, "Incident at Exeter," researched and published 3-4 months after the actual incident(s), and especially, Raymond Fowler's prior meticulous investigation of same for NICAP, which turned out to be the basis of John Fuller's book (along with Fuller's own investigation) and which Dr. J. Allen Hynek, 20 year civilian consultant to USAF, had indicated was used extensively by the Air Force to secure data on same, Project Blue Book's version of the case, and Dr. Hynek's own evaluation of the case.
-These were the original researchers and research.
+As is well-known to serious researchers, the most accurate accounts of the incident(s) exist in the case's prime-sources; The original 1965 Exeter police log, John Fuller's book, "Incident at Exeter," researched and published 3-4 months after the actual incident(s), and especially, Raymond Fowler's prior meticulous investigation of same for NICAP.
+Fowler's investigation was the foundation of John Fuller's book (along with Fuller's own personal, *on-location* re-investigation which included face to face, tape-recorded interviews with witnesses.

 (jc: These appeared accurate, however they would need to be examined for completeness.)